 Patrick Buzzini, Sam Houston State University

-Jason Chin, Judge Alameda County Superior Court (Legal Task Group member)
+Jason Chin, Judge Alameda County Superior Court (Legal Task Group representative)

 Ruthmara Corzo, National Institute of Standards and Technology